johnzheng1975/istio-ratelimit-example/README.md

 There will be two examples:

-`Example 1:`
-- Allows 1 requests per minute for productpage api.
-- Allows 10 requests per minute across for other api.

 `Example 2:`
-For productpage api,
+- For productpage api,
-- When X-HPBP-Tenant-ID: tenant01, set limit 5 times/min
+  - When X-HPBP-Tenant-ID: tenant01, allows 5 times/min
-- When X-HPBP-Tenant-ID: tenant02, set limit8 times/min
+  - When X-HPBP-Tenant-ID: tenant02, allows 8 times/min
-- When X-HPBP-Tenant-ID is other value, set limit 3 times/min For other api, 10 requests per minute
+  - When X-HPBP-Tenant-ID is other value, allows 3 times/min
+- For other api, allows 10 requests per minute

 In order to enchence your understanding, will also change some redis changes in this example.